 She’s on fire!
 She’s made TIME’s Next 100, won a James Beard award for her first book, and was recognized by the Michelin guide – all in 2025!
-Chef Ashleigh Shanti shines most when she cooks and shares her love of Affralachian cooking and fish.
+Chef Ashleigh Shanti shines most when she cooks and shares her love of Affrilachian cooking and fish.

-Cooking Demonstrations or Teambuilding
+Cooking Demonstrations or Team-Building (Ideal for Juneteenth) ▾

 “…The best damn fish sandwich of my life” (referring to Good, Hot, Fish) – Gail Simmons, Food writer and Cookbook author